DLT-Solutions/dltssf-github-enterprise/README.md

 ### [Hardware considerations](3D"https://help.github.com/en/en=)

 GitHub Enterprise Server requires a persistent data disk separate from t= he root disk.
-For more information, see "[System overv= iew](3D"https://help.github.com=)."
+For more information, see "[System overview](3D"https://help.github.com=)."

 We recommend different hardware configurations based on the number of us= er licenses used in your GitHub Enterprise Server instance.